...

 Are permits mandatory for the Tsum Valley Trek?

 The required permits for trekking Tsum Valley are the Tsum Valley Restricted Area and the Manaslu Conservation Area Permit.
-Both these permits cost you between 30 and 40 USD each (for both SAARC and Non-SAARC nationalities).
 These permits are mandatory for anyone looking to trek in the Manaslu region.

 All of these Tsum Valley permits can be easily obtained from the Nepal Tourism Board located in Kathmandu.